-If you’re marketing strategy doesn’t include user-generated content (UGC), you’re missing out on some powerful stuff.
+If your marketing strategy doesn’t include user-generated content (UGC), you’re missing out on some powerful stuff.

 UGC gives brands a new angle to showcase their expertise while building trust and engagement.
 And as technology continues to evolve, it’s never been easier to gather this important resource.